oracle-livelabs/apex/online-bookstore-app/2-rest-data/2-rest-data-source.md

 ## Task 2: Enable Data Synchronization

+In this task, you'll synchronize data from a REST Data Source into an existing database table.
+You'll map the data to the OBS_BOOKS table.

 1. After creating REST Data Source, click **No** to enable Synchronization.

     ![App builder home page](images/click-no.png " ")